 Resilience Peer Network Training

-New and returning enrollment for Fall 2018 Resilience Peers is now open.
+New and returning enrollment for Summer Sessions A and/or C 2019 Resilience Peers is now open.

 Training for the RPN is sequential and offered each quarter.
 Students who successfully complete the initial 3 quarters of training may advance to full certification as a Certified STAND Peer (CSP).
 STAND Peers are eligible to support UCLA students through the Resilience Peer Network’s collaboration with the STAND Program (Screening and Treatment for Depression and Anxiety) within the UCLA Depression Grand Challenge.
 STAND Peers can lead student support groups and provide one-on-one video-chat support for UCLA students receiving treatment through the STAND Program.